Published on

 A control variable is anything that is held constant or limited in a research study.
-It’s a variable that is not of interest to the study’s aims, but is controlled because it could influence the outcomes.
+It’s a variable that is not of interest to the study’s objectives, but is controlled because it could influence the outcomes.

 Variables may be controlled directly by holding them constant throughout a study (e.g., by controlling the room temperature in an experiment), or they may be controlled indirectly through methods like randomization or statistical control (e.g., to account for participant characteristics like age in statistical tests).
+Control variables can help prevent research biases like omitted variable bias from affecting your results.

 Control variables